Palanka (fortification): Characteristics

 Palankas were the basis of Ottoman frontier defence system in Europe and their purpose was to protect military and riverine routes, which had strategic value, and travellers, who were passing through these routes, against plunderers.
 These routes connected palankas, thus leading to creation of a defense network.
 They also allowed effective communication between strategic areas.
 When Ottoman reached the limit of their conquests in Europe, they used these structures to stabilize the frontier.

 Although palankas were not indestructible on their own, they were interconnected structures, and if an army too strong to resist attacked, the forces of the other palankas would come to their aid.
 Wooden walls of palankas were difficult to ignite since they were filled with earth; and stakes used to build them were damp.
 Most of the troops in palankas were azaps and a palanka functioning in the frontier could have a higher ratio of cavalry troops compared to a fortress defended by cannons.

 Palankas showed similarities to Roman limes system.
 In the pre-Ottoman period, there used to be fortifications, where palankas were constructed, and after the conquests these fortifications were rebuilt with remarkable Ottoman characteristics.
 Due to their makeshift aspect few palankas survive today but researches show that this kind of structures were used between 14th and late 19th century.

 Havale

-Havale, which is the fortification that palanka was inspired, acted as a base for troops and artillery during sieges of early Ottoman era.
+Havale, which is the fortification that palanka was inspired by, acted as a base for troops and artillery during sieges of the early Ottoman era.
 15th century Ottoman historian Aşıkpaşazade mentions that this kind of fortresses were built during the Siege of Bursa (1326).
 Havale type forts were also built during the Siege of Sivrihisar in Karaman, and in Giurgiu during the campaign to Hungary (1435–36) by Murad II.